nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
    - February 19, 2024 : Custom data format are now defined with xml files.
 Configuration file is saved and read from /config.
+Default parameters and limits can be changed with an additional program or directly in /config/*.xml files.
 Release 5.1.71.1
    - February 14, 2024 : Project files (all data, parameters, models) can be saved to or read from xml file.
 Release 5.1.71.
    - February 10, 2024 : Order of datasets can be changed by drag and drop.
 Release 5.1.70.6.
    - February 7, 2024 : Corrected an error in the "Report" function.
 Release 5.1.70.5.